Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

-= What does 0.0.1.0 mean? =

-It is a release candidate.
-As soon as it reaches 1.0.0 it is considered stable.
-Minor fixes and bugs may be applied before that point.

 = Can I upgrade from version 2.2.x =

-"Version 2.2.x" is currently the official Resurs Bank release and currently not the same as this release.
-However, the intentions with this plugin is to be as seamless as possible.
+**"Version 2.2.x"** is currently the **official Resurs Bank release** and currently not the same as this release.
+However, the intentions with this plugin is to run as seamless as possible.
+For example, payments placed with the prior release can be handled by this one.

 = Is this release a refactored version of Resurs Bank's? =